Jewelry has been a part of human culture and history for centuries.

 Some of them have even subconsciously influenced the jewelry industry and patrons.

-Jewelry has so much significance in people’s lives that designer jewelry stands to be their identity for some.
+Jewelry has so much significance in people’s lives that designer jewelry stands to be their identity.

 There has been an evolution in fashion jewelry, just like any other industry or market.

 The tradition of handcrafted jewelry has been carried on for centuries.
-As the years pass, there are many changes in the latest trends of jewelry, whereas some remain constant and have been passed on from older generations.
+As the years’ pass, there are many changes in the latest jewelry trends.
+Some remain constant and have been passed on from older generations.

 Many myths get carried on through the trending jewelry, and people have accepted them widely.

 It is high time we bust all the myths and reveal the trust people have blindly followed and accept to be the truth.
 Here are seven such jewelry myths which have been debunked: –